stefanpeidli/stefanpeidli.github.io/_posts/2022-08-07-academia-industry.md

 comments: true
 ---

-{: .box-note}
-**Note:** Keep my perspective in mind, which is that of a german computational biologist.
-If you do your PhD somewhere or in something else, your situation can be very different.

 This post is about the comparison of an academic and industry job **after** the PostDoc level.

 ## The Academic System